Georgina Heydon is an Associate Professor in Criminology and Justice Studies, and a forensic linguist.

 Georgina is also a co-convenor of the Gendered Violence and Abuse Research Alliance in GUSS.

-She is currently the President-elect of the International Association of Forensic Linguists and an active member of the International Investigative Interviewing Research Group.
+She is currently the Immediate Past President of the International Association of Forensic Linguists, a member of the International Investigative Interviewing Research Group and the Australian and New Zealand Society of Criminology.

-From 2009–2013, Georgina was a chief investigator with Dr Bronwyn Naylor, Prof Marilyn Pittard and Dr Moira Paterson (all of the Law Faculty, Monash University) on an Australian Research Council (ARC) Linkage Project 'Living Down the Past' (LP0990348 2009–2012) that examines the impact of police record checking by employers on ex-offenders and their rehabilitation.
+From 2009–2013, Georgina was a chief investigator with Prof Bronwyn Naylor, Prof Marilyn Pittard and Dr Moira Paterson (Law Faculty, Monash University) on an Australian Research Council (ARC) Linkage Project 'Living Down the Past' (LP0990348 2009–2012) that examines the impact of police record checking by employers on ex-offenders and their rehabilitation.
 Earlier work on the project received funding through the Law Services Board Small Grants Scheme.

 Dr Heydon is currently supervising research students in forensic linguistics, crime and language, investigative interviewing, legal interpreting and cryptologic linguistics.
 She has also supervised students undertaking research concerning broader criminology and criminal justice topics and welcome proposals from aspiring researchers in the justice field, particularly in forensic linguistics and investigative interviewing.